![]() |

 Wellington

 We are often asked how big Newfoundland pups are when they are born.
 Newfoundland dogs start life very small.
-This pup is just five days old. |
+This Newfoundland pup (Henry or one of his littermates) is just five days old. |

 To the right is Wellington at four months old.
-In his prime Wellington weighed in at around 70 kgs, an average weight for a male Newfoundland dog.
-Now, as a "senior citizen" Wellington Weighs around 64 - 66 kilos.
+In his prime Wellington weighed in at around 70 kgs, toward the larger end of the scale for a male Newfoundland dog in New Zealand.
 The largest Newfs we have seen have been around 85 kilos, but we have heard of them going well beyond that. |

 Here Wellington keeps our young friend Shelby company at breakfast time.
 Newfoundlands eat a lot when they are growing, but as adult dogs tend to take less feeding than you may think. |

 Many people think you need a huge sheepstation or ten acre block to keep a Newf.
 In fact Newfoundland dogs are fine in reasonably confined spaces and make great family dogs.
 They were bred to spend a lot of time on fishing boats in Newfoundland.
-When fully grown Newfoundlands need a good walk every day but care should be taken not to excersise a young Newf too vigorously.
+When fully grown, Newfoundland dogs need a good walk every day but care should be taken not to excersise a young Newf too vigorously.
 A very short walk is safe after a few months until the pup reaches about a year of age, when his / her bones have strengthened enough to take all that weight. |

 ...A Newfoundland dog usually also enjoys a swim as often as possible. |